RedHatProductSecurity/osidb-bindings/TUTORIAL.md

 #### Paginated response
 Paginated responses are typically retrieved from [retrieve_list](#retrieve_list) or [search](#search) operations.
-You can view overall count of responses, previous and next segment query (based on the `offset` and `limit` values) and content of the current segment.
+You can view overall count of responses, previous and next page of a query (based on the `offset` and `limit` values) and content of the current page.

 ```python
 paginated_response = session.flaws.retrieve_list(limit=5)